Jacalz/linalg/README.md

 Provides a generic abstraction layer around matrix calculations in a space of dimension n.

 ## Requirements
-A [Go](https://golang.org/) compiler of a recent version should do (no specific version requirement just yet).
+A [Go](https://golang.org/) compiler of a recent version should do.
+Official support will be for the two latest Go versions but older versions will most likely work without issues.

 ## Contributing
 Contributions are strongly appreciated.
 Everything from creating bug reports to contributing code will help the project a lot, so please feel free to help in any way, shape or form that you feel comfortable with.

 ## License

-- Linalg is licensed under the `GNU LESSER GENERAL PUBLIC LICENSE Version 2.1`.
+Linalg is licensed under the `BSD 3-Clause License` and freely avaliable to all of those that wish to use it.